How Teamup is Different

 - Designed with groups in mind.
 Teamup isn’t a personal calendar for you to manage your own time – it helps groups manage their shared time and resources.
-All you need to do is set up a calendar, allocate accesses to your team, let them update as needed and stay informed of updates made by the group.
+All you need to do is set up a calendar, add users to your calendar, and give them calendar access as needed.
+You can organize users in groups to make things easier.

 - It’s simple.
 Add users with a click.
 Organize in groups, then add and remove users from groups easily.
 Easily manage and organize teams large and small.
 Or give temporary or limited calendar access with shareable calendar links.
 The demo calendar view below illustrates one of the common uses of Teamup.
 The numbered elements highlight what makes Teamup intuitive and easy to use.

 1. Organize with colors: Use color-coded sub-calendars to organize people, places, or events.
 A sub-calendar can be assigned to a team member, a resource, a project, a process… anything!
 Learn how to add color-coded calendars.

 2. Schedule and view: With Teamup, you can add or edit events in many ways – plan recurring events, drag-and-drop as changes occur, switch to any of the nine views, prevent double-booking, setup email notifications, and integrate into other applications!
 All updates are instantly available to all users across all devices, any time, anywhere.